TheOdinProject/curriculum/ruby/basic_ruby/predicate_enumerable_methods.md

 ### The one? method

-Ruby has methods to check if there are all, any, or no elements in an array that match a condition, but what if we only need to **exactly one** and no more match?
-Ruby has this use case covered as well by the `#one?` method.
-This method returns true if the condition in the block returns true exactly once.
+Ruby has methods to check whether all, any, or none of the elements in an array match a condition.
+But what if you need exactly one match - no more, no less?
+Ruby has you covered with the `#one?` method, which returns true if the block evaluates to true for exactly one element.

 ```ruby
 fruits = ["apple", "banana", "strawberry", "pineapple"]